 Screening mammography is recommended every year for women, beginning at age 40.
 Mammography plays a central part in early detection of breast cancer because it can often detect potential problems before they can be felt.
 This early detection greatly increases treatment options and the likelihood of a successful recovery.

 A diagnostic mammogram is used to evaluate breast problems or concerns—such as a breast mass, palpable lump, nipple discharge, unusual breast pain, or skin changes—and does require a referral from your health care provider.
-Diagnostic mammograms are also used when an abnormality is seen on a screening mammogram.
+Diagnostic mammograms may also be used to investigate potential abnormalities discovered on a screening mammogram.

 Your Mammogram at TRA